mtitze/njet/docs/source/poly.rst

     (3+4j)*x0**2 +
     -0.25*x1**4]

-These polynoms can be used as jet entries:
+These polynomials can be used as jet entries:

 .. code-block:: python